nwon24/nlp/nlp.md

 more about different kinds of optimisers and which tasks they are best suited to should be fruitful.

-On the NLP side, the obvious extension to this project is multilabel classification, and this in turn could lead to more nuanced tasks such as sentiment analysis.
+On the NLP side, the obvious extension to this project is multi-label classification, and this in turn could lead to more nuanced tasks such as sentiment analysis.
 The work on transformers also naturally leads beyond simple classification tasks to the realm of text generation, and clearly that is an